Karen epilepsy Launch

-To KAWE, he exhorted them to ensure the anti- convulsants are available at the health center so they can be accessible even on non clinic days.
+To KAWE, he exhorted them to ensure the anti- convulsants are available at the health centre so they can be accessible even on non-clinic days.

-Dr Owiti spoke on the need for health centers to focus on the vulnerable in the society.
+Dr Owiti spoke on the need for health centres to focus on the vulnerable people in the society.

 He called on partners to support the epilepsy mandate along with a bill that will support the people on the ground, that is the Community Health Volunteers through provision of a monthly stipend.